BishopFox/.github/.github/ISSUE_TEMPLATE/spike.md

 ---
 name: Spike
-about: Create a new spike report
+about: Create a new spike

 ---
 In order to [achieve some goal/result]